tnichols217/notes-old/APLang/Research Paper.md

 **Modularity is an essential part of making technology maintainable, sustainable, and optimized.**

 ## Definitions
-- Complexity can be defined as a function of the minimum number of imdividual parts needed in order for the system as a whole to function.
+- Complexity can be defined as a function of the minimum number of individua parts needed in order for the system as a whole to function.

 ---